digital-asset/daml/docs/source/tools/sandbox.rst

 The DAML Sandbox, or Sandbox for short, is a simple ledger implementation that enables rapid application prototyping by simulating the Digital Asset Distributed Ledger.

-You can start DAML Sandbox together with :doc:`Navigator </tools/navigator/index>` using the ``da start`` command in a DAML SDK project.
+You can start DAML Sandbox together with :doc:`Navigator </tools/navigator/index>` using the ``daml start`` command in a DAML SDK project.
 This command will compile the DAML file and its dependencies as specified in the ``da.yaml``.
 It will then launch Sandbox passing the just obtained DAR packages.
 Sandbox will also be given the name of the startup scenario specified in the project's ``da.yaml``.
 Finally, it launches the navigator connecting it to the running Sandbox.

-It is possible to execute the Sandbox launching step in isolation by typing ``da sandbox``.
+It is possible to execute the Sandbox launching step in isolation by typing ``daml sandbox``.

 Sandbox can also be run manually as in this example::

-  $ da run sandbox -- Main.dar --scenario Main:example
+  $ daml sandbox -- Main.dar --scenario Main:example

      ____             ____
     / __/__ ____  ___/ / /  ___ __ __